 Use all the answers to the questions above to create a strategy.
-Calculate how much you invest in your business and see if it's worthy.
+Calculate your investment in your business and see if it's worth it.
 Do not forget that startups live only if the cost of acquiring a customer is smaller than the lifetime value of a customer.
-Evaluate your activity after a determined period of time and see what worked, what didn't and fix it.
+Evaluate your activity after a determined period of time and see what worked, what didn't and what improvements can be made.

 Attributes your lean business model must have

 People often start businesses that lose money.
-Studies show that only 1 of 12 startups survive on the market.
+Studies show that 90% of startups fail, 10% of which during the very 1st year and 70% during years 2 to 5.
 A complex and well thought through business model leads to a good strategy.
-So let's focus on your startup business model and have a look at the 4 attributes that Seth Godin thinks it should have in order to prevent future mistakes:

-Here you have to find out how safe your market is and how easy competition can enter and kick you out.
+Here you have to find out how safe your market is and how easily can competition enter and kick you out.

 Constantly get feedback from your users and fix the errors as soon as possible.
 Make sure your idea is not a rigid one.
 The thing with startups is that sometimes you have to change everything if it's needed.